Heyfara/docker-bd/README.md

 # Docker Symfony (MySQL - ELK)

 Simple docker setup to run a Mysql database.
-Also comes with an elk stack to display logs.
+Also comes with an elk stack to display logs, and Adminer to manage the database.
 Based on [Docker-Symfony](https://github.com/maxpou/docker-symfony)

 ## Installation